History of Newark, New Jersey: Post-World War II era

 In 1967, out of a police force of 1,400, only 150 members were black, mostly in subordinate positions.
 Racial tensions arose because of the disproportion between residents and police demographics.
-Since Newark's blacks lived in neighborhoods that had been white only two decades earlier, nearly all of their apartments and stores were white-owned as well.
+Since Newark's black population lived in neighborhoods that had been white only two decades earlier, nearly all of their apartments and stores were white-owned as well.
 The loss of jobs affected overall income in the city, and many owners cut back on maintenance of buildings, contributing to a cycle of deterioration in housing stock.

-Without consulting any residents of the neighborhood to be affected, Mayor Addonizio offered to condemn and raze 150 acres (61 hectares) of a densely populated black neighborhood in the central ward for the University of Medicine and Dentistry of New Jersey (UMDNJ).
-UMDNJ had wanted to settle in suburban Madison, NJ.

 1967 Newark riots

 On July 12, 1967, a taxi driver named John Smith was violently injured while respectfully accepting arrest.
 A crowd gathered outside the police station where Smith was detained.
 Due to miscommunication, the crowd believed Smith had died in custody, although he had been transported to a hospital via a back entrance to the station.
 This sparked scuffles between African Americans and police in the Fourth Ward, although the damage toll was only $2,500.

-Subsequent to television news broadcasts on July 13 however, new and larger riots took place.
-Twenty-six people were killed; 1,500 wounded; 1,600 arrested; and $10 million in property was destroyed.
+After television news broadcasts on July 13, however, new and larger riots took place.
+Twenty-six people were killed, 1,500 were wounded, 1,600 were arrested, and $10 million in property was destroyed.
 More than a thousand businesses were torched or looted, including 167 groceries (most of which would never reopen).
 Newark's reputation suffered dramatically.
 It was said, "wherever American cities are going, Newark will get there first."

-The long and short term causes of the riots are explored in depth in the documentary film Revolution '67.
+The long and short-term causes of the riots are explored in depth in the documentary film Revolution '67.

 After the riots

 The 1970s and 1980s brought continued decline.
-Middle class residents of all races continued to flee the city.
-Certain pockets of the city developed as domains of poverty and social isolation.
+Middle-class residents of all races continued to flee the city.
+Between 1960 and 1990, Newark lost more than 125,000 residents, one-third of its population, leaving abandoned neighborhoods behind.
+This led certain pockets of the city to develop as domains of poverty and social isolation.
+As a result, the neighborhood demolition that began under urban renewal continued into these neighborhoods destroying hundreds of historic structures.
 Some say that whenever the media of New York needed to find some example of urban despair, they traveled to Newark.
+A writer at The New York Times Magazine said Newark is "a study in the evils, tensions, and frustrations that beset the central cities of America" and Newsweek stated that Newark was "a classic example of urban disaster."
+Late-night talk show hosts routinely made jokes at the expense of Newark's desperate situation.
+Johnny Carson once quipped "Have you heard?...The city of Newark is under arrest."